-- Primary key indexes point to version chain head. - ► How often the DBMS has to update the pkey index depends on whether the system creates new versions when a tuple is updated. - If a txn updates a tuple's pkey attribute(s), then this is treated as an DELETE followed by an INSERT. - Secondary indexes are more complicated...
+- Primary key indexes point to version chain head. - How often the DBMS has to update the pkey index depends on whether the system creates new versions when a tuple is updated.
+If a typ updates a tuple's pkey attribute(s), then this is treated as an DELETE followed by - ► If a txn updates a tuple's pkey attribute(s), then this is treated as an DELETE followed by an INSERT.

+• Secondary indexes are more complicated...